 In real life, Rosemary had been part of a sister act with her real-life sister Betty that started in Cincinnati.

-White Christmas was intended to reunite Crosby and Fred Astaire, who had previously co-starred in the classic Holiday Inn (1942).
+White Christmas was intended to reunite Crosby and Fred Astaire, who had previously co-starred in the classic Holiday Inn that came out in 1942 (you can see my post about those sets here).
 This was considered a partial remake.
 Astaire turned the project down after reading the script, though, and Danny Kaye was given the part.

 The concept for the movie came from the song “White Christmas” by Irving Berlin, which was hugely popular at the time (and still is!).
 He built the rest of the songs around what was a loose script, adding “Count Your Blessings,” “Love, You Didn’t Do Right By Me,” and “The Best Things Happen While You’re Dancing.”